 Potted Planet - Text by Todd Drashner Slang term for a world, terrestrial or otherwise that has been modified by a Power or Archailect to support life, apparently for no other reason than the creator's continued aesthetic satisfaction.
 Occasionally found in systems that host mainbrain primary computing nodes and tools.
 Apparently, created for reasons similar to why some ordinary sapient Terragens create and maintain gardens.

-Recombinant DNA - Text by M. Alan Kazlev Basic principle of gengineering, dating back to early information age Old Earth.
+Recombinant DNA - Text by M. Alan Kazlev Basic primitive technique used in gengineering, dating back to early Information Age Old Earth.
 It involves cutting the DNA into discrete segments, and then recombining the segments to form new genes.
 The recombinant DNA molecule is then inserted into a cell.

 Shadowhound - Text by Todd Drashner Bionano based infiltration and combat device.
 Shadowhounds have no definite shape, but are able to alter their form (usually over a period of several minutes to hours) to suit whatever conditions or situations they encounter.
 Shadowhounds derive their name from both their matte black outer layer (used to absorb solar energy) and one of their most common appearance defaults as a roughly canine shaped quadrupedal form.